kborovik/pki-db/README.md

-# TLS (SSL) PKI for DevOps
+# The Lost Art of the Makefile

-The repository helps to create and test a Certificate Signing Request (CSR) with OpenSSL.
+This repository uses OpenSSL and GNU Makefile to automate and simplify Certificate Signing Request (CSR) processes.

 ## Problem

-Corporate CSR process might take hours, days or weeks.
+The Corporate CSR process can take anywhere from hours to weeks to complete.

 ## Solution

-Before submitting CSR to the corporate PKI create a test certificate to test Subject Alternative Names (SAN) and certificate deployment procedure.
+Test your Subject Alternative Names (SAN) and deployment process using a test certificate before submitting a CSR to the corporate PKI.

 This repo generates certificate package: